Weldmicheal/ttm4175/a1/lab-a1-2.md

 	}

 	/*
-	 * Downloads a String from a server with the specified request.
+	 * Reads a file with the given name and extracts its content as a String.
-	 * Can be used to download the weather forecast from Yr or download
-	 * an ebook.
+	 * The file should be placed right under the Eclipse project of this application.
 	 */
-	public static String download(String request) {
+	public static String loadFromFile(String fileName) {
 		try {
+			File file = new File(fileName);
+			if(!file.exists()) {
+				System.err.println("Could not find the file.
+Is it placed correctly and is the name right?");
+				System.err.println("Was searching for: " + file.getAbsolutePath());
+			}
-			InputStream stream = new URL(request).openStream();
+			InputStream stream = new FileInputStream(file);
 			Scanner scanner = new Scanner(stream, "UTF-8");
 			String response = scanner.useDelimiter("\\A").next();
 			scanner.close();